-A tandem transplant, (also known as a sequential or double transplant), refers to a planned second course of high-dose therapy and stem cell transplant (SCT) within 6 months.
-It differs from a repeat SCT as it is planned prospectively rather than performed due to relapse.
+A tandem transplant, (also known as a sequential or double transplant), refers to a planned second course of high-dose therapy and hematopoietic cell transplant (HCT) within six months of the first course.1 It differs from a repeat HCT as it is planned prospectively rather than performed due to relapse.
 Tandem transplants are performed to obtain greater and extended response rates.
 This policy describes the medical necessity requirements for these transplants.